xidhu/Snake/README.md

 ============
 -HighScore option added.

- Simple Build using GCC or Turbo C.
+ Simple Build using GCC or MigWC.